sandialabs/slycat/docs/plugins.rst

 Plugins
 =======

-We have recently introduced a new plugin system for Slycat.
-This system is intended to streamline the process of customizing and adding new Slycat features.
+The Slycat server includes a plugin system that streamlines the process of customizing it to suit your environment and adding new Slycat features.

 Overview
 --------